Lainsm/synthetic-scalpel-dataset/README.md

 Full setup instructions are on the [ComfyUI GitHub page](https://github.com/comfyanonymous/ComfyUI).

 ### ComfyUI models
+All models used are open source and avalaible on CivitAI or HuggingFace (source added next to model name).
+I used this combination of models but feel free to experiment.

 Download these and place them in the correct ComfyUI folders: